Praqma/2git/README.md

 These actions can be anything but will most likely consist of Git commits, tags, etc.

 Per stream a git repository, a temporary child stream and view of said stream is created.
-Every selected baseline is rebased onto the child stream, the view is updated and the actions are executed.
+Every selected baseline is rebased onto the child stream, the view is updated, copied into the git repository and the actions are executed.

 #### Mapping table